 Banks – Banks were the first entities I approached with my first proposal, but that was some time back before they began lending like crazy.
 Basically they want you to have been banking with them for at least 6 months, which for me is out of the question.
 Again, they look at expansions.
 If he had approached me, I’d have told him we don’t do start-ups, mainly expansions, who have a few years of audited financial accounts

-Related: Four other SME finance avenues suitable for startup entrepreneurs in Kenya.
+Related: Four other SME finance avenues suitable for ICT start-up entrepreneurs in Kenya.